j46-txt/takakia/README.md

 ## About

-This project is one of the personal tools I built for myself.
+This project is one of the tools I built for myself.
 Not meant to change the world, just something that might also be useful to someone else.

 Feel free to fork it or submit a pull request!